History of the Department

 As chair of the Linguistics Program, Donald Freeman revised the M.A. and Ph.D. programs envisioned by Salus and proposed elevating the program to a department.
 His goal was to develop a first rate graduate program with 8-10 fulltime faculty members.
 In December 1971, the Board of Trustees approved the establishment of a Department of Linguistics.
 Freeman became the first Head of the Department.

 In 1972, with eight faculty members, the department squeezed into a handful of rooms on the second floor of South College.
-Over time, the department has gradually expanded into the rest of the second floor, the first floor suite of rooms surrounding the Node, and the entire third floor.
-The department currently houses 15 faculty members, about forty graduate students and about 100 undergraduate majors.
+Over time, the department gradually expanded into the rest of the second floor, the first floor suite of rooms surrounding the Node, and the entire third floor.
+The department, now currently located on the fourth floor of the Integrative Learning Center, houses 15 faculty members, about forty graduate students and about 100 undergraduate majors.

 Graduate students have played an important role in the history of the department.
 The Graduate Student Linguistics Association (GLSA) invites many outside speakers to visit the department, and publishes the dissertations of students, NELS volumes, and occasional papers.